Searching for local associations while controlling the false discovery rate: Methods

 where the symbol $\overset{d}{=}$ denotes equality in distribution.
 Thus, the only meaningful difference between $X_j$ and $\tilde{X}_j$ may be the lack of conditional association of the latter with~$Y$.

 Constructing knockoffs that satisfy~\eqref{eq:knock_cond_1} not only requires knowledge of $P_{X \mid Z}$ but it can also be computationally expensive in general.
-However, the problem is well-studied \citep{candes2018,gimenez2019knockoffs,bates2020metropolized}, with practical and effective solutions available for GWAS data \citep{sesia2019,sesia2020multi,sesia2021false}.
+However, the problem is well-studied \citep{candes2018,gimenez2019knockoffs,bates2020metropolized}, with practical and effective solutions available for GWAS data \citep{chu2024second, sesia2019,sesia2020multi,sesia2021false}.
 Therefore, in this paper we assume the availability of suitable knockoffs for the data at hand, using this as a starting point for developing our methodology to test local conditional independence hypotheses.
+In our GWAS analyses specifically, we follow the approach of \citet{sesia2021false} to generate valid knockoffs, leveraging hidden Markov models.